 The next two items were created to preserve the memory of my husband’s nephew.
 The first was the special wreath I created to displayed on the “welcome table” at the memorial service and it was saved to be used afterwards for a front door decoration.
 I used a simple grapevine wreath, flowers and 12 blue butterflies were also attached to the wreath to reference the age of the boy at the time of his death.
 The second item I created was a special piece which I presented to the mother after the service.
 I used the program from the memorial service, some of the flowers and stems from the wreath and two of the butterflies which were originally used as boutonnieres.

 For my mother’s funeral service I wanted to create a very special and sentimental wreath.
 The floral wreath that I made features white roses which were my Mother’s favorite flower.
 I used six white full roses to represent my parents and their four daughters, nine white rose buds to represent their nine grandchildren.
 I finished the wreath with green hydrangeas and berries in a lovely pastel shade of rose pink.
 By creating this special wreath instead of purchasing one from the local floral shop turned out to be a blessing.
-Let me explain, first by taking the time to make the wreath I was able to honor my mother’s creative talent which was something she passed on to me.
+Let me explain why it was a cathartic experience, first by taking the time to make the wreath I was able to honor my mother’s creative talent which was something she passed on to me.
 Second, as I made the wreath I was able take the time to reflect on my memories of her and start to process my grief from her passing.
 I still use the wreath as a floral decoration for my front door and instead of making me sad it brings me serenity and peace in remembering and honoring my mother.